With four growing kids, I have to be careful with clothing and plan buys to help save money.

 We did have great success with selling baby items and kids clothing last year at our yard sale.
 It’s just hit or miss.
 I don’t waste much time looking for everyday clothing at yard sales.

-I do like online yard sales.
-We had great success at KSL.com and Bookoo.com searching for and finding items we needed or wanted. thredUP is another great way to trade clothing!
+I do like online yard sales and thrift shops.
+We had great success at KSL.com searching for and finding items we needed or wanted. thredUP and Poshmark are great ways to trade and buy used clothing!

 I envy those people who have a monthly clothing budget set aside for those emergencies.
 I’ve just never seemed to manage it.
 We often use our tax return and Christmas and birthday money to stock up a few times a year.
 I’ve never had success with budgeting well for clothing since the kids always seem to need something special at random times.

 They outgrow favorite items and I have to sneak them out in the dead of night, feeling pangs of ultimate betrayal.
 Jeans mystically develop humongous knee holes.
 Socks lose their sole mates.
 Shirtsleeves mysteriously grow too short or unraveled.
 And when they occasionally need a specialty clothing item for some event, I have to scramble to find a deal in the right size, color, and style.

 I have had a lot of luck with buying “lots” of clothing from on-line garage sale sites and classified like Kijiji and Craig list.
 I usually pay about a dollar a piece, depending on the size.
 This has worked very well for me in the past.

 I love buying preloved clothes for my kiddos – I get a kick out of finding really good brands at thrift stores and knowing I’m only paying pennies.
 I’d never buy that stuff brand new!